Rules and Regulations

 The work plan obligates DNR to evaluate livestock farms larger than 300 animal units and document whether the farms are in compliance with the Clean Water Act.
 It is estimated that over 8,500 livestock farms will be evaluated in the next five years.

 “Livestock regulations are complex, sometimes ambiguous and are constantly changing,” says CSIF Executive Director Brian Waddingham.
 “For Iowa’s livestock and poultry farms to prosper, farmers must know and understand state and federal regulations and the resources available to help them remain viable on the land for generations to come.
-The resources below will help livestock farmers better understand how the work plan agreement will affect them and their farm.”
+The resource below will help livestock farmers better understand how the work plan agreement will affect them and their farm.”

 For more information, or to set-up a no-cost, confidential farm consultation, contact the Coalition to Support Iowa’s Farmers here or by calling 800-932-2436.